Tereit/it2810-webutvikling-h17-prosjekt-4-group-14-1/README.md

 Make sure you have mongodb installed on your computer, if not, please refer to https://docs.mongodb.com/manual/installation/#tutorials in order to install it on your operating system.

-Once everything is installed and mongodb is running on your machine, type `node server.js` to start the application.
+Once everything is installed and mongodb is running on your machine, type `ng build` to build the project.
+This might take some time, so just be patient :).
+When finished, type `node servjer.js` to start the application.
 Now the app is available on http://localhost:8084.